thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

 ```
 ![Interface](./msa_0411.png)

-Input:
+1. Input:
-* Max Order: Input the polynomial order you would like to use for the fitting. (example: 4)
+    - Max Order: Input the polynomial order you would like to use for the fitting.
+The number of coefficients increases rapidly when the polynomial order becomes larger.
+So you may want
+        to start with low polynomial orders. (example: 4)
-* Permutation Symmetry: Input the molecular formula (or the permutational symmetry group). (example: 2 2 1)
+    - Permutation Symmetry: Input the molecular formula (or the permutational symmetry group). (example: 2 2 1)
+        - Our example is H2-H2O, and we use 2 2 1 here.
+The full symmetry is 4 1, but we don't expect any H exchange between H2 and H2O, so 2 2 1 is also a reasonable choice.
-* Data File Name: Input the name of the data file. (example: points.dat)
+    - Data File Name: Input the name of the data file. (example: points.dat)
-* Generate Basis: Uses the data provided in previous steps to generate basis.
+    - Generate Basis: Uses the data provided in previous steps to generate basis.
 Two Fortran code files will be generated: 'gradient.f90' and 'basis.f90.'

-Output:
+2. Output:
-* The program displays the number of coefficients and the number of configurations in the data file.
+    - The program displays the number of coefficients and the number of configurations in the data file.
 If the number of coefficients is too small (which leads to large fitting error) or too large (which may cause over-fitting), you can Exit the program and then pick another polynomial order.
 You can Continue if satisfied.
-* Continue: Saves the values in an output.txt file.
+    - Continue: Saves the values in an output.txt file.
 Moves on to next step.
-* Exit: Saves the values in an output.txt file and terminates program.
+    - Exit: Saves the values in an output.txt file and terminates program.

-Weights:
+3. Weights:
-* Input: If you would like to apply weight, input the parameter.
+    - Input: If you would like to apply weight, input the parameter.
 If you do not want to add weight, enter "n".
 Moves on to next step.

-Parameters:
+4. Parameters:
-* Input: Enter the a0 parameter you would like to use.
+    - Input: Enter the a0 parameter you would like to use.
 We recommend values between 2.0 and 3.0 Bohr.
 Moves on to next step.

-Fitting: The program fits the potential energy surface and when it finishes, the root-mean-square fitting error (RMSE) and weighted RMSE are displayed.
+5. Fitting: The program fits the potential energy surface and when it finishes, the root-mean-square fitting error (RMSE) and weighted RMSE are displayed.
 The coefficients of the fit are written in "coeff.dat."
-* Compute: Generates fits and displays RMSE.
+    - Compute: Generates fits and displays RMSE.
-* Exit: Saves the values in an output.txt file and terminates program.
+    - Exit: Saves the values in an output.txt file and terminates program.

-Reset:
+6. Reset:
-* Resets the directory to default.
+    - Resets the directory to default.
 Removes everything, including ALL output files.
 Be sure to save all desired files in another location prior to resetting.
-* Terminates program when finished.
+    - Terminates program when finished.